 Let’s start by asking why there has been such a sudden push toward natural or organic mattresses.

 The first required use of flame retardants in mattresses appeared in the 1970s.
-The primary cause of fatal mattress fires at the time, smouldering cigarettes, were addressed by this law.
+The primary cause of fatal mattress fires at the time, smoldering cigarettes, was addressed by this law.
 The number of smokers decreased at the turn of the century, but a new law was still required.
-A rule requiring mattresses to withstand both the open flame of a lighter, match, or candle as well as the smoulder of a dying cigarette was passed in 2007.
-While this lessened the amount of fatal mattress fires, it also made highly toxic flame retardants a new and severe concern.
+A rule requiring mattresses to withstand both the open flame of a lighter, match or candle as well as the smolder of a dying cigarette was passed in 2007.
+While this lessened the number of fatal mattress fires, it also made highly toxic flame retardants a new and severe concern.

 Flame retardants are really toxic chemicals that might harm your body permanently.
 Among these, polybrominated diphenyl ethers are the worst (also known as PBDEs).
 PBDEs have been related to a low sperm count, thyroid issues, poor neonatal brain development, and even cancer.
 When TVs or laptops heat up, when people sleep on mattresses, or when things deteriorate, these particles can be released into the air and absorbed from products.